kbhimanavarjula/ams-iot/README.md

 2. Choose the Organization name, Initial Domain name and Country of Region for your Tenant.

-3. Note down the Tenant name, this will be used while deploying the ARM template.
+3. Note down your entire Tenant name which is highlighted in the below screenshot, this will be used while deploying the ARM template.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/4.png)